 Setting up Development Environment with Vagrant

-In this tutorial, we will demonstrate how to install Vagrant on several operating systems.
+In this tutorial, we will demonstrate how to install Vagrant on multiple operating systems.

 What is Vagrant?

 Vagrant is a tool for managing virtualization and virtual machines in a single workflow.
 We can describe it as a wrapper for a hypervisor like KVM, VirtualBox, or VMWare.
-This allows a team to use the same development environment when creating an application as the production environment.
+This allows a team to use the same development environment when creating an application on a dedicated server production environment.
 We can then simply share vagrant files with others across the same platform.

 In the following sections, we will cover the installation of Vagrant on: